Doctor of Philosophy

 The following courses fulfill Dream Studies certification requirements:

-Sofia University's certificate in Ecopsychology is offered in our School of Transpersonal Psychology.
+Sofia University's certificate in Transpersonal Ecopsychology is offered in our School of Transpersonal Psychology.
 It is currently only available to students enrolled in the MATP or PhD programs in Transpersonal Psychology.
 It is available as a stand-alone certificate available to all qualified applicants after WSCUS approval.
 It is one of the few Ecopsychology certificate programs in an accredited University in the U.S. The program has an interdisciplinary orientation, exploring ecopsychology from the perspective of spirituality, transpersonal psychology, sustainability, culture, sacred ecology, and practical application.
 Courses cover subjects that include eco-spirituality; ecopsychology; sustainability, culture, and sacred ecology; nature-based programs and wholeness, a practicum, and a final Certificate integration group presentation.

 With five courses to complete over four-terms, this 13-credit curriculum is taught by Sofia Faculty.
 This certificate is designed for students, researchers, counselors, therapists, and anyone with a desire to explore the relationship between human beings and Nature in a way that is applicable to personal development and/or careers in higher education, research, counseling, coaching, writing, and other careers in which protecting Nature and healing the human-Nature bond for the benefit of both is important.